 Everyone wants to issue payments fast and easily, including our clients!
 As a result, we regularly field inquiries about how to remit payment to us electronically and avoid the hassle of printing out checks and sending them via “snail mail.”
 So what are the best options to remit payments electronically?
-Well, the truth is that will depend on your circumstances, and quite frankly, it will also depend on your bank.
+Well, the truth is that it will depend on your circumstances, and quite frankly, it will also depend on your bank.

 - Issue a bill payment via your online banking portal

 - This can be pretty quick, but you must log in to issue each time unless you have a fixed monthly subscription agreement with us.
 Alternatively, your ZümiFi account manager can set this up for you upon your request or with your approval if our access allows for that.
-We only recommend that in situations where you are still approving the expense or receive automatic notification of all outgoing payments issued.
+We only recommend that in situations where you are still approving the expense or receiving automatic notification of all outgoing payments issued.

 - ACH – you can initiate a fully electronic payment in your online banking portal once we provide you with our routing and account numbers.
 Your bank will charge you each time you initiate an ACH transaction, so there is a cost to you with this method.

-- Digital Payment Network through your bank – different banks have different solutions, which we’ll start to outline below.
+- Digital Payment Network through your bank – different banks has different solutions, which we’ll start to outline below.
 Super fast and easy.
 No cost typically.
 No credentials are required from the recipient – use either their email address or mobile number.
-You still need to log into your online banking to initiate the payment unless you are on a fixed monthly subscription with us, in which case you can set it up once like a recurring payment.
+You still need to log into your online banking to initiate the payment unless you are on a fixed monthly subscription with us, in which case you can set it up once, like a recurring payment.

 - Chase – uses Zelle but calls it Chase QuickPay with Zelle